HotwaxCom/SQL-Assignment-1/solution1.md

 We selected all required fields and applied the necessary joins:

-1. Joined 'party_role' to filter customers with role_type_id as 'CUSTOMER'.
+1. Joined 'party_role' to filter customers with role as 'CUSTOMER'.

-2. Used inner join on 'party_contact_mech' and 'contact_mech' to get email details.
+2. Used inner join on 'party_contact_mech' and 'contact_mech' to get email details for the specific party.

 3. Joined 'telecom_number' to retrieve phone numbers.

 4. Filtered data within the given date range to capture new customers acquired in June 2023.

-Query Cost: 11,717.44
+Query Cost: 15,525.14